kfl/adventofcode_2023/notes.md

 "corridors" straight from the starting position to the edges in both axis.
 Alas, I couldn't get it to work.

 Tried to optimise my solution some more.
-Alas, I could get the prediction to work and it is also doing far to much re-computation.
+Alas, I couldn't get the prediction to work, and it is also doing far too much re-computation.

 Broke down and checked [r/adventofcode](https://www.reddit.com/r/adventofcode) for what others have done.
 Stole the idea of fitting a 2nd degree polynomial.
 It worked.